Goal 2 - Critical Thinking

 MUSC2124

-This course is a choir that studies and performs works from the broad spectrum of choral literature.
-Instruction emphasizes healthy choral/vocal techniques, improved note and score reading, and expanded knowledge of musical notation, terminology, and styles.
-This course rehearses 150 minutes per week and does not require an audition.
+Singers in this choir study and performs a variety of works from the broad spectrum of choral literature.
+Instruction emphasizes healthy choral/vocal techniques, improved note and score reading, and expanded knowledge of musical notation, terminology, history, and styles.
+This ensemble rehearses a minimum of 100 minutes per week and does not require an audition.
+This college-community choir is a partnership between Riverland Community College and MacPhail Center for Music.

 Also satisfies: Goal 6 - Humanities and Fine Arts